 Indicia are comprised of human-readable information.
-Information-based indicia (IBI) also contain machine-readable information that identifies the postage evidencing system, postage payment information, and mail service requested.
+Information-based indicia (IBI) and intelligent mail indicia (IMI) also contain machine-readable information that identifies the postage evidencing system, postage payment information, and mail service requested.
 There are particular data sets associated with different types of indicia, depending on the product and the type of mailing.
 Indicia may include postal markings related to the class of mail and presort level and an ancillary service endorsement.
 All words must be legible and in bold capital letters at least 1/4 inch high or 18-point type.
-See 202.3.0 for standards on markings and 202.4.0 for placing ancillary service endorsements on letter-size mailpieces.
-See 202.3.0 and 202.4.0 for corresponding standards for flat-size mailpieces; see 202.3.0 and 202.4.0 for parcels.
+See 202.3.0 for standards on markings and 202.4.0 for placing ancillary service endorsements on letter-size mailpieces, flat-size mailpieces, and parcels.

 4.3.5 Refund Procedures